twio142/bitwarden-alfred-workflow/README.md

 ## Installation
 - [Download the latest release](https://github.com/blacs30/bitwarden-alfred-workflow/releases)
 - Open the downloaded file in Finder
-- Make sure that the [Bitwarden CLI](https://github.com/bitwarden/cli#downloadinstall) is installed
+- Make sure that the [Bitwarden CLI](https://github.com/bitwarden/cli#downloadinstall) version 1.19 or newer is installed
 - If running on macOS Catalina or later, you _**MUST**_ add Alfred to the list of security exceptions for running unsigned software.
 See [this guide](https://github.com/deanishe/awgo/wiki/Catalina) for instructions on how to do this.
   - <sub>Yes, this sucks and is annoying, but there is unfortunately is no easy way around this. macOS requires a paying Developer account for proper app notarization.
 I'm afraid I'm not willing to pay a yearly subscription fee to Apple just so that this (free and open source) project doesn't pester macOS Gatekeeper.</sub>